Only those who have successfully completed Korean 1 or equivalent can enroll.

 If you fail to meet the requirements for workbook submission, you will fail the course.
 No resit or make-up.

 You can do two vocabulary resits upon request, as long as it is within two weeks of the original quiz date.

 You can resit Remindo Pre-unit Tests twice upon request, as long as it is within 2 weeks of the original closing date.

 If you fail to meet the requirements for weekly assignment, you will fail the course.
 No resit or make-up.

 There is no resit after the midterm written exam even if your grade is lower than 6.0.

-If your average grade of midterm and final for (1) listening, (2) reading, and (3) grammar, vocabulary, conversations, and a composition respectively is below 6.0, you need resit only the failed portion.
+If your average grade of midterm and final for (1) listening, (2) reading, and (3) grammar, vocabulary, and conversations, respectively is below 6.0, you need resit only the failed portion.
 The resit covers all material of the relevant area of the course and the resit grade will replace both the midterm and final.